 WHAT IF THE INSURANCE COMPANY TREATS YOU UNPROFESSIONALLY?

 And again – this cannot be over-emphasized – if you have been physically injured in an accident with a negligent driver anywhere in Massachusetts, take your case directly to an experienced Boston personal injury lawyer who can explain your legal rights and options, which may include a personal injury lawsuit.

-You will have to inform your auto insurance company if an accident happens, but if you’ve sustained an injury, do not make any statement, sign any insurance document, or accept any settlement offer before you’ve obtained a personal injury attorney’s advice and representation.
+You will have to inform your auto insurance company if an accident happens, but if you’ve sustained an injury, do not make any statement, sign any insurance document, or accept any settlement offer before you’ve obtained a Boston car accident lawyer‘s advice and representation.